FORWARD AND AFT OVERHEAD PANEL

 OEM Panels

 The overhead forward and aft frame comes from a 737-500 classic series aircraft.
-To this frame various OEM panels will be secured.
+To this frame various OEM panels will be added.

 Conversion

-The OEM panels are being converted using the original avionics and Canon plugs using Phidgets and ARINC 429.
+The OEM panels are being converted using the original avionics and Canon plugs using Phidgets and the ARINC 429 protocol.

 Timeline